 - A 67-year-old patient admitted to the Rheumatology Department with pain in the hip girdle and shoulders that had been going on for 2 months.
-He has been treated for COPD for many years (the disease has been well controlled, with no exacerbations for a year). - In the laboratory tests performed, ESR 85 mm/h, CRP 42 mg/l.
-RF, anti-CCP and uric acid normal level. - Chest X-ray features of emphysema and after specific calcifications in the apex of the lungs.
-The abdominal ultrasound showed an enlarged prostate gland to 38 ml (normal PSA level). - Methylprednisolone at a dose of 12 mg/day was started on suspicion of rheumatic polymyalgia.
+Chronic diseases: COPD (well controlled). - In the laboratory tests performed, ESR 85 mm/h, CRP 42 mg/l.
+RF, anti-CCP (-) and uric acid normal. - Chest X-ray emphysema and after specific calcifications in the apex of the lungs.
+The abdominal ultrasound - an enlarged prostate gland to 38 ml (PSA normal). - Methylprednisolone at a dose of 12 mg/day was started on suspicion of rheumatic polymyalgia.
 During the follow-up visit after one month, the patient felt much better, muscle pain was significantly less, ESR 48.
 A gradual reduction in the dose of methylprednisolone was planned, calcium supplementation 1000 mg/day and vitamin D3 800 units/day were ordered.

-- After 6 months, with a dose of metiprednisolone 4 mg/day, there was an exacerbation in the form of an increase in pain, especially in the arms, ESR 45.
+- After 6 months (methyloprednisolone 4 mg/day) -> an exacerbation in the form of an increase in pain, especially in the arms, ESR 45.
 The dose of methylprednisolone was increased to the previously used one: 6 mg and 4 mg every second day.
 A month later, shoulder pain was very slight, ESR 37. - After another 5 months, another exacerbation: pain in the muscles of the shoulder girdle, elbow joints, wrists, knee joints and feet, and swelling of the hands and feet.
 Morning stiffness over 2 hours.
-On physical examination there was a clear compressive tenderness of both wrists, metacarpophalangeal joints and feet.
-Methotrexate at a dose of 12.5 mg / week with folic acid 15 mg / week was included in the treatment.
+On physical examination clear compressive tenderness of both wrists, metacarpophalangeal joints and feet. - Methotrexate at a dose of 12.5 mg / week with folic acid 15 mg / week was included in the treatment.
 After 15 months of treatment, the patient felt well, no exacerbations were noted.
 Good treatment tolerance.
 Inflammatory parameters low.
 Doses were reduced and glucocorticosteroids were eventually discontinued.
 The patient remains treated with methotrexate 10 mg/week.
 Calcium 1000 mg/day and vitamin D3 800 U/day are still supplemented.